 The Historic Narrowboat Python is owned and operated by the Chesterfield Canal Trust.

-Python’s second function has been to assist the Canal & River Trust in maintaining the Chesterfield Canal on a volunteer basis.
+Python’s other function is to assist the Canal & River Trust in maintaining the Chesterfield Canal on a volunteer basis.
 You can read how Python helped the Waterway Recovery Group in November 2016 by clicking here and cutting back vegetation in 2017 by clicking here.